vzhomeexperiments/FALCON_D/README.md

 * write data to the csv file
 * write other values for each pairs like Moving Averages and their differences, etc

-This file can be used to derive decision on applying robot on charts or not... e.g. do not use if there is a too high negative swap
+This file can be used to derive decision on applying robot on charts or not... e.g. one of idea can be to use pair and tradind direction with a positive swap

 ### Fundamental analysis

-Trader should also decompose symbol name and to evaluate each currency in terms of economic weakness strenght.
-This is example to decide when to use Survival robot on the asset 'EURUSD':
+Trader may also decompose symbol name and to evaluate each currency in terms of relative economic weakness/strenght.
+This is example to decide when to use robot on the asset 'EURUSD':

 | Base | Economy | Quote | Economy | Decision |
 |:----:|---------|-------|---------|----------|